- Official Release

-We provide .deb packages compiled on Ubuntu and Debian: jessie, stretch, bionic, focal, jammy (x86, amd64, and armv7), and usually the most recent non-LTS Ubuntu versions.
+We provide .deb packages for the following Debian and Ubuntu versions: LTS versions of both and non-LTS versions of the latest Ubuntu (x86, amd64, and armv7).
 You can also check the full list including latest update.

 Source packages are also provided if your distribution is too old (or still not released yet) for the binary packages.
 Older distributions may not have all build dependencies used by omc, but can still be built.
 Some older distributions still have binary packages, but are no longer maintained.
 Note that armhf packages are only available for more recent versions of Ubuntu (and not Debian at all).